blockjoy/blockvisor-protocols/docs/HOWTO.md

 ### Checking Protocol Syntax and Configuration

 Before deploying your protocol, you should check its syntax and configuration using `nib`.
-This tool is used in our CI/CD pipeline to validate protocols before they are built and deployed.
+This tool is used in our CI/CD pipeline to validate protocols.
+Please refer to its documentation [here](https://github.com/blockjoy/bv-host-setup) for installation and authentication instructions.

 To check a protocol's syntax:
 ```bash